jannat-jui/react-knowledge-cafe/README.md

 # Add at least 3 Project features

-Welcome to the FAQ section of our project.
-Here are some commonly asked questions and their answers:

 - **Twelve donation cards are loaded dynamically on the home page, and there is a search field where the user can search the data by category name to see the available cards.**

 - **By clicking on any card, the user can see the details of the card, and the user can donate.
 The user can see the donated details in the donation page.**